syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/row-selection.md

 To achieve multiple row selection, you can use the `selectRows` method.
 This method allows you to select a collection of rows by specifying their indexes, giving you the ability to interact with multiple rows together.

-The following example, demonstrates how to select multiple rows in the Grid by calling the `selectRows` method within the button click event and passing an array of row indexes as arguments.
+The following example, demonstrates how to select multiple rows in the Grid by calling the `selectRows` method within the button `onclick` event and passing an array of row indexes as arguments.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}